Memorial Van Damme

 The Memorial Van Damme is an annual athletics event at the King Baudouin Stadium in Brussels, Belgium, that takes place in late August or early September.
-Previously one of the IAAF Golden League events, it is now the final event of the Diamond League, along with Weltklasse Zürich.
+Previously one of the IAAF Golden League events, it now serves as a final event of the Diamond League, along with Weltklasse Zürich between 2010 and 2019.
+In 2024 and 2026, Memorial Van Damme will serve as the sole final of the Diamond League.

 It was first organized in 1977 by a group of journalists in honour of Ivo Van Damme, a Belgian double medal winner at the Montreal Olympics who was killed the previous year in a car accident at the age of 22.

+Editions

 World records

 Over the course of its history, numerous world records have been set at Memorial Van Damme.